 Your test may end if you have demonstrated the minimum competency level and answered the minimum number of 75 questions.

-Besides, it may end if you have demonstrated the lack of minimum competency after answering 75 questions.
+Besides, it may end if you have demonstrated a lack of minimum competency after answering 75 questions.

 You may also be asked to stop if you have answered the maximum number of exam questions, which is 265, or have used the maximum time duration of 6 hours.
 When taking NCLEX-RN, it is important that you do not focus on the length of the exam.
 Plan to take the test for 6 hours and complete 265 questions.